How to create customer personas

 This multi-angled approach lets you build an intimate 3D understanding of what motivates and inspires your customers...but also what keeps them up at night.
 Nailing this step is crucial for aligning your products and marketing in a way that truly resonates with your audience's needs and values.

-Channel your inner storyteller and construct a vibrant narrative that makes your persona feel like a living, breathing human.
-Give them a name, a face (through stock pics, illustrations, or even use AI to generate unique faces), and a whole backstory covering their daily life, how they interact with your product category, the kind of messaging that clicks for them - the whole nine yards.
+To build your customer persona, channel your inner storyteller to construct a vibrant narrative that makes your persona feel like a living, breathing human.
+Give them a name, a face (through stock photos, illustrations, or even use AI to generate unique faces), and a whole backstory covering their daily life, how they interact with your product category, the kind of messaging that clicks for them - the whole nine yards.

-Sprinkle in direct quotes from your research or hypothetical thoughts that represent their viewpoint.
-Getting this level of specific, authentic detail makes your persona way more relatable and easier for your whole team to empathize with.
+Sprinkle in direct quotes from your research or hypothetical thoughts representing their viewpoint.
+This level of specific, authentic detail makes your persona much more relatable and easier for your whole team to empathize with.

-Follow these steps and you'll have customer personas that don't just feel like real people...they'll practically be part of your company's family!
+Follow these steps and you'll have customer personas that don't just feel like real people.
 Having this level of intimate customer knowledge gives you a huge leg up in creating products and marketing that truly click.

-How to find test participants to create a customer persona
+How to find users to create a customer persona

 To design a persona, find people that align with your target customer.
 Here are a few ways to find some interviewees.